Ramakrishnajakkula/Meritshort/7-Modules-Trees-Plan.md

 **Assessment Checklist:**

-- Week 1: Can implement basic tree operations and all traversal methods with deep understanding of recursive vs iterative approaches
+- Module 1: Can implement basic tree operations and all traversal methods with deep understanding of recursive vs iterative approaches
-- Week 2: Can solve complex tree problems using traversals and tree properties, recognizing problem patterns and applying appropriate algorithms
+- Module 2: Can solve complex tree problems using traversals and tree properties, recognizing problem patterns and applying appropriate algorithms
-- Week 3: Proficient in BST operations and validation, understanding the mathematical properties that make BSTs efficient
+- Module 3: Proficient in BST operations and validation, understanding the mathematical properties that make BSTs efficient
-- Week 4: Understand balancing concepts and rotations, can implement AVL trees and explain why self-balancing is crucial
+- Module 4: Understand balancing concepts and rotations, can implement AVL trees and explain why self-balancing is crucial
-- Week 5: Can implement heap from scratch, understand array representation, and apply heaps to priority queue problems
+- Module 5: Can implement heap from scratch, understand array representation, and apply heaps to priority queue problems
-- Week 6: Comfortable with tries and basic segment trees, can choose appropriate advanced data structures for specific problems
+- Module 6: Comfortable with tries and basic segment trees, can choose appropriate advanced data structures for specific problems
-- Week 7: Solve complex tree problems independently, integrate multiple concepts, and design tree-based systems
+- Module 7: Solve complex tree problems independently, integrate multiple concepts, and design tree-based systems

 **Tips for Success:**